WenxinZhou/conquer/README.md

 # Conquer
 This package (in python) applies a convolution smoothing approach to fit linear quantile regression models.
 We refer this method as conquer.
 Normal-based and (multiplier) bootstrap confidence intervals for all slope coefficients are constructed.
 The Barzilai-Borwein gradient descent algorithm, initialized at a Huberized expectile regression estimate, is used to compute conquer estimators.
 This algorithm is scalable to very large-scale datasets.
+The ``conquer`` R package is available on [``CRAN``](https://cran.r-project.org/web/packages/conquer/index.html).

 ## Dependencies